Zeqiang-Lai/Timer-APP/README.md

 - START/STOP Button: `Space`
 - List Button: `Alt` + `L`

+Note: If you are using alfred, there might be shortcut conflict.
+You can download Timer1.2 from (release)[https://github.com/Zeqiang-Lai/Timer-APP/releases], or you can change the shortcut from Xcode and compile it by yourself.

 ## Download

 You can download it from release page or click te link below: